SUNY Sullivan students can earn BS in Nursing with an emphasis in Holistic Nursing at Pacific College of Oriental Medicine (PCOM)-New York

 “The PCOM Bachelor of Science Degree in Nursing with an emphasis in Holistic Nursing is a unique BS Completion program focusing on the strengths, experience and educational background of incoming students and the development of a holistic approach to professional nursing practice,” says Dr. Carla Mariano, PCOM’s Nursing Program Director.
 The curriculum emphasizes health, wellness and disease prevention; relationship-centered approach; research and evidence informed practice; ethics; advocacy; and leadership in the profession.

 The PCOM BS program in holistic nursing requires the completion of 120 credits, including the major, core, general education, and support course requirements.
-PCOM will accept all nursing credits from SUNY Sullivan's Associate in Applied Science Nursing degree and additional core, general education, and support course credits according to the transfer equivalency guide to the maximum allowed (up to 90 credits).
-With this new articulation, students can seamlessly complete their bachelor's degree in as little as four semesters full-time or seven to nine semesters part-time.
-For more Information, please visit the website.
+PCOM will accept all nursing credits from SUNY Sullivan’s Associate in Applied Science Nursing degree and additional core, general education, and support course credits according to the transfer equivalency guide to the maximum allowed (up to 90 credits).
+With this new articulation, students can seamlessly complete their bachelor’s degree in as little as four semesters full-time or seven to nine semesters part-time.

 Pacific College is one of the leading schools in the nation for acupuncture, Chinese herbal medicine, massage, and holistic nursing where students earn a range of degrees, from a certificate to a doctoral degree.
 We have campuses in San Diego, New York, and Chicago, and host the annual Pacific Symposium conference.